310mc/https-310mc.github.io-tl/source/_posts/sub_story/morning_practice.md

 {% endbubble %}

 {% bubble Chiaki grin %}
-Yeah, that’s true!
+Yeah, you’re right!
 Thankfully you’re in the mood to practice now, so I will refrain from continuing our introductions!
 {% endbubble %}

 {% bubble Midori sigh %}